 Honourable mentions: Nha Trang Night Market and Dinh Cau night market are also excellent places to visit if you visit Nha Trang or Phu Quoc.

-Specialised Markets in Vietnam
+Specialized Markets In Vietnam

 Rather than a one-stop-shop, the following markets specialise in different goods and services.